MiraclApp/backend-challenge/README.md

 # backend-challenge
-Code challenge sent out to applicants for the Senior Software Engineer role
+Code challenge sent out to applicants for the Senior Backend Developer role.
+Are you ready